00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

   Typical use is from isomorfeus-preact component callbacks, component preload blocks, component event handlers or outside of components, but not from within component render blocks.

 - `promise_load(key:)` -> promise with instance when resolved
-  On the client: This method is the same as promise_load! but triggers load only when data has not been loaded yet.
+  On the client: This method is the same as promise_load! but triggers a load only when data has not been loaded yet.
   On the server: The same as promise_load!, always loads data.

 A `execute_load` block can be defined for classes inheriting from LucidData classes, to execute load of data from other sources.
 This blocks must return a instance if the class.
 Returning nil indicates that the requested item does not exist.
 Alternatively a exception may be thrown.